Signs You May Need Gutter Guards

 Verify Proper Licensing and Insurance

-Confirm that the providers you're considering have valid licensing, bonding, general liability insurance, and workers compensation coverage.
-This protects you in case of any incidents that could arise.
+Confirm that the companies you're considering have valid licenses, bonding, workers compensation coverage, and general liability insurance.
+This safeguards you in case of injuries or accidents that could arise.
 Ask potential providers for current licensing and insurance papers.

 Choose Reputable Brands